How often should you mop a floor?

 - Wipe up spills immediately.
 This is especially important when stains and sticky spots occur.
 The longer you leave spills on your wood floors, the greater chance of permanent staining and damage.

-In addition to regularly cleaning your floors, use these tips to protect your floors from fading, moisture, scratches, dents and other damage:
+In addition to regularly cleaning your wood floors, use these tips to protect your floors from fading, moisture, scratches, dents and other damage:

 - Protect your floors from furniture.
 Cover furniture feet with felt or another soft material to prevent scratching.

 - Recoat.
 If your hardwood floors look dull, recoating can bring them back to life.
-The process involves applying a new finish on your floors.

 - Refinish.
 Sometimes, recoating isn’t enough — especially if you have severe scratches and dents.
 Instead, you might need to sand and refinish your hardwood floors.
 If you have engineered hardwood floors, however, you might not be able to refinish them as often as solid wood floors.
 When in doubt, ask an expert.

-Also read: How much does hardwood floor refinishing cost?
+Related: How much does hardwood floor refinishing cost?

 - Never use an all-purpose or multi-surface cleaning product.
 Opt for a product specifically designed for your hardwood flooring type.